 As the use of an employee-owned device is increased in the enterprise, the risk of accidental data disclosure through apps and services that are outside the control of that enterprise such as emails, social networking, and the cloud is also increasing day by day.

-Most of the solutions of this problems try to solve by allowing the employees to switch between apps and personal and work containers that can take to the less optimal user experience.
+Most of the solutions of these problems try to solve by allowing the employees to switch between apps and personal and work containers that can take to the less optimal user experience.
 The code-named Enterprise Data Protection (EDP) helps to separate and protects the enterprise apps and data from disclosure risk among both the enterprise and personal devices without changing any components in the apps or the working environments and thus provides the better user experience.

-EDP provides the extra security against enterprise data leakage with less impact on the working environment of the employees.
+EDP provides extra security against enterprise data leakage with less impact on the working environment of the employees.
 It gives the general separation between the enterprise and corporate data.
-It provides the extra data security for the existing business apps without updating them.
+It provides extra data security for the existing business apps without updating them.

 One can turn off the EDP and restrictions going back to the part before EDP has been used in the enterprise without any loss of data.
-But turning off EDP is highly non recommended because one can turn it back on easily but all the decryption and policy info will be gone forever.
+But turning off EDP is highly non recommended because one can turn it back on quickly but all the decryption and policy info will be gone forever.